Thomas Vonier, FAIA

 Thierry Paret, FAIA, has been increasing architecture’s global role for over two decades, connecting architects and business leaders worldwide and founding the AIA’s Middle East Chapter covering 16 countries in the MENA Region.

 Until recently he was a Design Advisor for the government of Qatar, working on strategic initiatives for a multibillion dollar portfolio.
-Thierry recently accepted a position as Principal/Lead Architect for the development of a significant science and technology city in the Middle East.
+Thierry is currently the Principal/Lead Architect for King Abdullah University of Science and Technology, a significant science and technology city in Saudi Arabia.
 Over the past four years, Thierry has supported the US Commerce Department with Trade Missions to the Middle East and has been an organizer of the AIA Middle East Year End Conference.

 Jennifer Workman, AIA